radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/environments-overview.md

 ## Environment version

 **Version** indicates the current version of the environment.
 The version number is set by the environment administrator during environment setup.
-If the version number no longer matches the current version of Cloud Manager **(confirming this behavior with Prashanth)**, an "Update Now" notification is displayed next to the version number prompting you to update the environment.
+If the version number no longer matches the current version of Environment Operations Center **(confirming this behavior with Prashanth)**, an "Update Now" notification is displayed next to the version number prompting you to update the environment.

 To learn more about updating an environment, review the [update an environment](update-an-environment.md) guide.